 the Club Committee may:

 refer the matter to a Club Judicial Committee (consisting of three (3) persons with experience in disciplinary matters, at least one (1) of whom shall be a member of the Club Committee) for investigation or determination in accordance with the principles of natural justice and any applicable rules relating to the Club Judicial Committee’s procedure (unless a Regulation specifies otherwise).
-The Club Judicial Committee may impose any sanction on the Member as it sees fit other than termination of membership which must be done in accordance with Rule 10.4 (Termination, which may include termination of membership);
+The Club Judicial Committee may impose any sanction on the Member as it sees fit, which may include termination of membership);

-make its own enquiries (including appointing a person independent of the Club Committee to undertake such enquiries and provide a recommendation to the Club Committee), and impose any sanction that it has authority to impose on the Member under this Constitutionwhich may include termination of membership, , other than termination of membership which must be done in accordance with Rule 10.4 (Termination), provided it has complied with the principles of natural justice.
+make its own enquiries (including appointing a person independent of the Club Committee to undertake such enquiries and provide a recommendation to the Club Committee), and impose any sanction that it has authority to impose on the Member under this Constitution, which may include termination of membership, provided it has complied with the principles of natural justice.

 Suspension: If the Club Committee considers a Member has or may have engaged in one or more of the circumstances in Rules 11.1a to 11.1c, and it believes it is in the best interests of the Club to do so, it may suspend the Member in accordance with this Rule 10.
 Before invoking any such suspension, the Member shall be given notice of the proposed suspension and the right to be heard.